johnnynunez/gstaichi/.github/ISSUE_TEMPLATE/document.md

 ---
 name: Doc
-about: Have doubts or suggestions about Taichi Docs
+about: Have doubts or suggestions about GsTaichi Docs
 title: ''
 labels: doc
 assignees: ''